 - Increased body temperature

 If you notice the onset of any of the above-mentioned symptoms, you should take a break, find a cool and shaded spot, and allow your cat to cool down.

-Offer him some water.
+Offer them some water.
 Cats are notorious for not drinking while on adventures though, so your cat may need some encouragement.
-You can wet his lips, and he will then lick the water off.

-You can also wet him down by gently dripping some water on his head and patting it in.
-If your cat won’t tolerate that, use a wet towel or wet hands to stroke his head, body, and feet.
+You can wet their lips, and they will then lick the water off.
+You can also wet your cat down by gently dripping some water on their head and patting it in.
+If your cat won’t tolerate that, use a wet towel or wet hands to stroke their head, body, and feet.

 9 Signs of Heat Exhaustion/Heat Stroke in Cats